MukitHossen7/B10A12-Hostel-Management-Server/readme.md

-## Website Name : Hostel Management System
+## Website Name : Hostel Management Server

 - Description :
 - This repository contains the server-side implementation of the Hostel Management System, built using Node.js, Express.js, MongoDB, and other technologies.
 The server provides robust features for user authentication, meal management, admin controls, and payment processing.